studiohyperdrive/named-exports/README.md

 (default *.spec|*.test|*-test|*-spec)

 --include
 Set the extensions of files to match.
 Include pattern passed to [node-glob](https://github.com/isaacs/node-glob).
-(default .ts)
+(default ts|tsx)

 --fileName
 Set the name of the generated file.